johnament/getting-started-microprofile/README.md

-# getting-started-microprofile
+# Getting Started with Eclipse MicroProfile

-Getting Started with Eclipse MicroProfile
+This is a sample application showcasing MicroProfile features